Sous Vide Beef Shank (7 Easy Steps for Juicy Shanks)

 Step 1: Prepare Your Shank

 Make sure you trim the tendon from the bottom of the shank.
 Then give it a rub with your seasoning to tenderize it, then create your marinade.
-Combine, soy sauce, olive oil, a dash of wasabi, lime, juice, chopped garlic, salt, and pepper.
-Note if your using steak you can sous vide it from frozen.
+Combine soy sauce, olive oil, a dash of wasabi, lime juice, chopped garlic, salt, and pepper.
+Note, if you’re using steak, you can sous vide it from frozen.

 Step 2: Prepare Your Sous Vide

-Fill your pot with water and attach your sous vide, then set your temperature.
-For a fall off the bone, texture set it at 175°F and to achieve a texture like a steak, set it to 136°F
+Fill your pot with water, attach your sous vide, and set the temperature.
+For a fall-off-the-bone texture, set it at 175°F and to achieve a texture like a steak, set it to 136°F

-Place meat in a vacuum-sealed bag with the marinade and seal shut.
+Place the meat in a vacuum-sealed bag with the marinade and seal it shut.
 (While you can use a glass jar, they are more suited to desserts or cooking grains.)

 Step 4: Cook Your Shanks